davidmcq137/JetiLuaDFM/V-SensXF/Docs/en-reshelp.md

 	    return value is a boolean, the value of result will be 1 for true and 0 for false.

-The telemetry values assigned in the telemetry sensor screens are
+The telemetry values assigned in the telemetry sensor screens are put in
-	    put in variables tn where n is the number of a telemetry sensor, for example t1, t2, t3.
-They are used in expressions as normal variables and their value is kept up to date with the current value of the telemetry senor by a lua loop running continuously.
+	    variables which by defualt are named tn where n is the number of a telemetry sensor, for example t1, t2, t3.
+You can also edit these variable names to whatever you like so long as it complies with the rules for lua variables.
+They are used in expressions as any normal lua variables and their value is kept up to date with the current value of the telemetry senor by a lua loop running continuously.

-Several standard math functions from the lua math library are
+Several standard math functions from the lua math library are included.
+These
-	    included.
-These are: abs, sin, cos, atan, rad and deg.
-We have also added three special functions, step, box and pc.
+	    are: abs, sin, cos, atan, rad, deg, sqrt, max, min and floor.
+We have also added special functions: step, box, pc, sign, gpsd, gpsb, nfi and nfo.
+These special functions are defined below.

 The step function has three arguments: a1, a2, a3. step(a1,a2,a3)
 	    returns 0 when abs(a1-a2) <= abs(a3).
 It returns -1 when abs(a1-a2) >